ktenzel/BetterDoctor/README.md

 Clone repository

 in Terminal run the following:
- $ npm install
+ `$ npm install`
- $ bower install
+ `$ bower install`
- $ gulp build
+ `$ gulp build`
- $ gulp serve
+ `$ gulp serve`
 -you may need to use the command line for windows as appose to power shell or a bash based solution.

--I've included a .env file in the top level of the project that houses the API key.
+-Creat a file called .env to store your API key.
 To register for your own api key please go to https://developer.betterdoctor.com/signup and create your own account.

 ## Specifications

 | Behavior        | Input           | Outcome  |